HiZollo/Games/README.md

 ```

 # Examples
 Games that do not require symbols.
-You can directly pass a discord.js `User` object into `player` parameter.
+You can directly pass a discord.js `User` object to `player` parameter.
 ```js
 const mystrings = require('./your/path/to/mystrings.json');